josephruocco/josephruocco.github.io/_drafts/notebook-v3.md

 ---
-title: What our Ancestors Forget to Tell Us
+title: What Our Ancestors Forget To Tell Us
 layout: default
 ---